Black Hills Playhouse

 Each year, auditions are held across the country in search of talented actors, directors, designers, technicians, and interns.
 Artists reside in dorms in Custer State Park, rehearse on site, and performances are held Tuesday - Sunday throughout the summer in a rustic and sweet 345 seat house.

 It is the tradition of generations of friends and families to attend shows at the BHP in Custer State Park.
 People often bring picnics to Hab Hall, enjoy the offerings of the BHP Snack Bar, and take time to relax before enjoying a show in this glorious location.
+Interested in seeing past seasons?
+Click here.

 The Black Hills Playhouse is supported by the Guardians of the BHP, the College of Fine Arts at the University of South Dakota, South Dakota Arts Council through the SD Department of Tourism and the National Endowment for the Arts, with additional support from Arts Midwest, the Andrew W. Mellon Foundation, the Black Hills Area Community Foundation, South Dakota Community Foundation, Sioux Falls Community Foundation, and generous donors, sponsors, and advertisers.